cudail/snolf-rb2/README.md

 ## Changelog

 v2.22
-* Snofl can mulligan out of minecarts without dying
+* Snolf can mulligan out of minecarts without dying
 * The mulligan hint is no longer displayed when Snolf is on any ridable object

 v2.21